splinedrive/my_hdmi_device/README.md

 This code runs on blackicemx and ulx3s-85F (but you are able to adjust the Makefile and generating lesser balls).
 I don't want to go deep in thing, because I want to learn many fpga designs in the future.
 But you have to start with the basics first.

+I have used this pmod for ice40 based fpgas: https://github.com/Wren6991/DVI-PMOD

+Todo: hdmi-audio (island)

 just do for ulx3s:
 make prog

 and for blackicemx:

 make -f Makefile.blackicemx prog

+and for icestick:
+cd icestick__hack
+make prog

 Have fun!